-Hernandez was selected from over 7,000 applicants nationwide, including more than 250 from Utah, to compete for a place in Morgan Stanley’s six-week, in-house accelerator program in New York.
-He emerged as one of just two winners from Utah.
-The program offers entrepreneurs of technology-driven startups access to capital, mentorship, and an exclusive network of investors poised to scale high-growth companies.
+Rick Hernandez, Founder and CEO of Social Good Software, has been recognized as one of two winners in Morgan Stanley Inclusive & Sustainable Ventures Lab Utah competition, putting his company, Social Good Software, in a position to potentially receive a $250,000 investment from Morgan Stanley.
+Hernandez was selected from over 7,000 applicants nationwide, including more than 250 from Utah, to compete for a place in Morgan Stanley’s five-month, in-house accelerator program in New York and London.
+He emerged as one of two founders from Utah to be considered for the program offering entrepreneurs of technology-driven startups access to capital, mentorship, and an exclusive network of investors poised to scale high-growth companies.

 Rick Hernandez, Founder and CEO, Social Good Software Credit: SLCC